UniversityUniversity of Auckland

 Level of Study

 Next start date

 University of Auckland

 Boost your abilities to perform rigorous intellectual analysis and solve complex problems in an engineering field of your choice with this research qualification.

-Your thesis topic, which will involve discussions with your supervisor, is determined by your chosen specialization.
+Your thesis topic, which will involve discussions with your supervisor, is determined by your chosen specialisation.

-The 180 point ME is intended for students with a relevant three-year bachelor’s degree, such as engineering, science or architecture.
-This requires the selection of an additional 60 points of courses from a list of taught classes relevant to your chosen research specialization.
+The 180 point ME is intended for students with a relevant three-year bachelors degree, such as engineering, science or architecture.
+This requires the selection of an additional 60 points of courses from a list of taught classes relevant to your chosen research specialisation.

 Where could this programme take you?